gustavom2998/learning_rust/rust_book/3_programming_concepts/3_functions.md

 ## Return values

 Functions can return a value to their callers.
 Values don't need to be named, but they do need to be typed.
 Types for a function are specified via an arrow (`->`) after the function parameter declaration.
-The value of function in Rust is defined by the final expression of the function.
+The value of a function in Rust is defined by the final expression of the function.
 The `return` keyword can also be used, but most functions return it implicitly by using the last value.

 ```rust
 fn five() -> i32 {